makerdiary/nrf52840-connectkit/README.md

 ## Community Support

 Community support is provided via [GitHub Discussions][discussions].
-You can also reach us on [Makerdiary Community][community].

 We would love to have more developers contribute to this project!
 If you're passionate about making this project better, see our [Contributing Guidelines][contributing] for more information.

 ## License